- Water tests

 - Help & Services

-Drinking Fountains in Switzerland: Water Quality & Safety
+Drinking Fountains in Switzerland: Is Fountain Water Safe to Drink?

 Switzerland is known as the Water Tower of Europe.
-Streams, rivers, glaciers and over 1,500 lakes supply the country with high-quality drinking water.
+Streams, rivers, glaciers and more than 1,500 lakes supply the country with high-quality tap water.

 Did you know?
 In 1905, Luther Haws developed the first public drinking fountain.
-Today, they offer a free and sustainable way to stay hydrated on the go.
+Today, drinking fountains provide a free and sustainable way to stay hydrated and reduce plastic bottle waste.

 Where can you find drinking fountains in Switzerland?

-Many public drinking fountains are available in cities and municipalities.
-They provide fresh water at natural temperature and are often accessible for pets as well.
+Many public drinking fountains are located in cities and municipalities across Switzerland.
+They supply fresh water at natural temperature and are often accessible for pets as well.

 Is fountain water safe to drink in Switzerland?

 Yes – fountain water in Switzerland is usually safe to drink.
-Municipalities are responsible for maintaining hygiene and safety standards.
+Municipalities are responsible for maintaining hygiene and water quality standards.

 Water quality in Switzerland

-Water quality in Switzerland is among the highest worldwide.
-Water analyses confirm that strict legal limits are consistently met.
+Water quality in Switzerland is among the highest in the world.
+Water analyses confirm that strict legal limit values are consistently met.

-According to the Swiss Food Handbook, all measured values must remain below defined limit values.
+According to the Swiss Food Regulations, all drinking water parameters must remain below defined limit values to ensure safe consumption.

 What can affect drinking water quality?

-Despite high standards, local variations can occur.
+Despite high standards, local variations in water quality can occur.
 Common factors include:

 - stagnant water due to low usage

-Regions such as Graubünden, Valais or Ticino may contain naturally occurring minerals in water.
+Regions such as Graubünden, Valais or Ticino may contain naturally occurring minerals in groundwater and spring water.

-✪ Good to know: The limit value for selenium in Switzerland is 50 µg/l, while the WHO recommends a guideline value of 10 µg/l.
+✪ Good to know: The legal limit for selenium in Switzerland is 50 µg/l, while the WHO recommends a guideline value of 10 µg/l.

 When should you test your water?

-A water test can be useful if you are unsure about water quality – for example at rarely used fountains or if taste or odor seems unusual.
+A water test may be useful if you are unsure about water quality – for example when using rarely used fountains or if the water has an unusual taste or odor.

 ✔ Heavy metals and pollutants